 Jojo's Bizarre Adventure Part 5: Golden Wind

 Jojo has a lot of things going for it, both as a manga and an anime.
 I love how it's sorted into "parts", so rather than following one character for a thousand chapters, we're following 10 characters for a hundred chapters each.
-It keeps all the lore and characters managable, and switches up the setting before it gets tired.
+It keeps all the lore and characters largely separate and managable, and switches up the setting before it gets tired.
 Some characters might come over into the next part, either permanently or for a bit, but by and large they're self-contained stories.

 We're now on the fifth part in the anime, and while I wouldn't recommend starting here since every other season is also good, you theoretically could jump in here and not really be too confused.
 It's set in Italy for the first time since Part 2, and besides a few inherited characters with limited screentime everything here stands on its own.